Rats in New York City: Species

 Rarely seen in daylight, rats have been reported in New York City since early colonial days.
 As recently as 1944, two distinct species were prevalent: the brown rat (Norway rat) and the black rat (ship rat, roof rat).
-Over the next few decades, the more aggressive brown variety displaced the black rats, typically by attacking and killing them, but also by out-competing them for food and shelter.
+Over the next few decades, the larger and more aggressive brown variety displaced the black rats, typically by attacking and killing them, but also by out-competing them for food and shelter.
 By 2014, the city's rat population was dominated by the brown rat.

 The brown rat is 16 to 20 in long and weighs 1 to 2 lb.
 It is brown or gray in color with a lighter-colored belly.
 It is nocturnal, and sleeps approximately 10 hours a day.
 The black rat is between 5 and 7 in long (not including the tail) and weighs between 2.5 and 8 oz.
 It is usually black to light brown in color with a lighter-colored belly.

 Population

 Rats are elusive by nature, and public health officials have not developed any reliable way to estimate their numbers.
 However, a 2014 study by Jonathan Auerbach, which was reported in the Royal Statistical Society's Significance magazine, estimated that there were closer to 2 million rats in the city.
-This disagrees with the often-repeated statistic that there are more rats than people in the five boroughs of New York City (8.4 million in 2014), with some estimates putting the number of rats far higher at as many as five rats per person (33.6 million).
+In 2023, another study by pest control company MMPC using Auerbach's methodology estimated that the rat population has since increased to nearly 3 million.
+This is close to a third of New York's human population.
+It conflicts with the often-repeated statistic that there are more rats than people in the five boroughs of New York City (8.5 million in 2023), with some estimates putting the number of rats far higher at as many as five rats per person (33.6 million).

 In 2014, the television channel Animal Planet named New York City the "Worst Rat City in the World".
 Compared to other cities within the United States, studies indicate New York is particularly well-suited for rats.
 This conclusion is based on characteristics such as human population patterns, public sanitation practices, climate, housing construction standards and other variables.
 Experts consider that the actual population of rats varies, depending on climate, sanitation practices, efforts to control the population, and season.

 Genetics

 Studies have repeatedly failed to find restricted gene flow in Manhattan's rats due to the island's buildings.
-However Combs et al., 2018 presents a more geographically detailed analysis.
+However Combs et al. (2018) presents a more geographically detailed analysis.
 They find that the island's buildings are restricting gene flow, especially in Midtown.
+Combs et al. found that there were genetically distinct clusters of rats north of 59th Street (in Upper Manhattan) and south of 14th Street (in Lower Manhattan), although both clusters were likely descended from rats imported from Britain.